googleads/googleads-mobile-unity/unity/README.md

 * A single package with cross platform (Android/iOS) support
 * Mock ad calls when running inside Unity editor
 * Support for Banner Ads
-* Support for Interstitial Ads
 * Custom banner sizes
 * Banner ad events listeners
 * AdRequest targeting methods
 * A sample project to demonstrate plugin integration

+Interstitial support coming soon.

-The plugin contains a [.unitypackage](https://github.com/googleads/googleads-mobile-plugins/releases/latest) for those that want to easily import the plugin, as well as the [source code](https://github.com/googleads/googleads-mobile-plugins/tree/master/unity/source) for those that want to iterate on it.
+The plugin contains a .unitypackage file for those that want to easily import the plugin, as well as the source code for those that want to iterate on it.

 Requirements
 ------------